-On this particular job the home already had aluminum siding.
+On this particular job, the home already had aluminum siding.
 The client had a tight budget and just wanted to patch-in new siding to match the existing siding.

 Typically aluminum is not used anymore to reside residential homes, so the siding needed to be special ordered.
 It wasn’t cheap, but it was less costly than residing the entire house in vinyl.

-Many contractors just don’t want to deal with aluminum so they do try to push for a full vinyl reside as apposed to a repair, but that’s not how we roll.
+Many contractors just don’t want to deal with aluminum, so they do try to push for a full vinyl reside as apposed to a repair, but that’s not how we roll.

-Although it seems obvious that the right thing is to remove old cladding before installing new, but there are installers out there that will do whatever it takes to keep the cost of the job down.
+Although it seems obvious that the right thing to do is to remove old cladding before installing new, but there are installers out there that will do whatever it takes to keep the cost of the job down.

 To be honest, given the age of the home, it’s quite possible that the installer was not even a contractor.
 It could have been one of the previous home owners.

 Regardless of who did the job, the down side of this approach is that you can end up covering up issues that might be easily resolved before becoming major problems…